kexec-run/Dotfiles/fedora-post-installation.md

 ##### Install necessary packages
 >sudo dnf install neovim kernel-devel glances sysstat htop -y

-##### Removing and disabling useless things like bolt for thunderbolt which my system doesn't have, abrt for bug reports, fwupd used to update UEFI fimware - unsupported, and gnome-software which is a big fat useless blob
+##### Removing and disabling useless things like bolt for thunderbolt which my system doesn't have, abrt for bug reports, fwupd used to update UEFI firmware - unsupported, and gnome-software which is a big fat useless blob

 >sudo sh -c 'systemctl disable bolt && systemctl mask bolt'